BurgerZ/weather_m8_legal/privacy-policy.md

 - [RainViewer](https://www.rainviewer.com/privacy.html)

 Please note that these third-party providers may process your data independently, and we encourage you to review their privacy practices.

-### How We Use Collected Data

-- Ensure that the weather data we provide is compatible with your device’s OS and app version.

-- Monitor and improve app functionality and resolve technical issues.

-### Data Retention

-Anonymous request logs are retained for a period of **7 days** and then automatically deleted.

-### Data Sharing

-We do not share, sell, or trade any of the data collected.
-All collected data is anonymous and used solely for app improvement purposes.

-### Security

-We employ industry-standard measures to protect all data handled within the app, but cannot guarantee absolute data security.

-### Your Choices

-As we do not collect personal data, there are no opt-out options related to personal information.

 ### Changes